Multi-Axis Additive Manufacturing for Customized Automotive Components

 A key motivation for the multi-axis DLP approach is the elimination or reduction of support structures required during fabrication.
 To quantify this benefit, the sliced outputs were compared against conventional planar slicing baselines produced by Preform, a widely used SLA slicing tool that relies on fixed-axis, planar layer generation, using its default support generation settings as a consistent baseline.

 Table~\ref{tab:supports} summarizes the comparison for 2 test models.
+The reduction in layer count and resin volume observed in both models stems primarily from the multi-axis slicing and platform reorientation strategy, which aligns overhanging features with the gravity vector and eliminates the need for sacrificial support structures.
+The proposed cure map method plays a complementary but distinct role: it enables accurate fabrication of the non-uniform layers that result from this reorientation, ensuring that each region of a non-planar layer receives the correct UV dose to achieve the target cure depth.
+Without spatially resolved exposure control, the geometric benefits of multi-axis slicing could not be reliably realized in practice.

-Across all models, the multi-axis curved slicing approach produced significantly fewer layers and required substantially less support material than either baseline.
-For Figure \ref{fig:slice1}, the proposed method achieved a 47\% reduction in support volume compared to Preform.
-For Figure \ref{fig:slice2}, the proposed method achieved a 97\% reduction in support volume compared to Preform consistent with the resin savings reported in the prior simulation study \cite{liu2026support}.
+For Fig.~\ref{fig:slice1}, the proposed method achieved a 47\% reduction in resin usage compared to Preform.
+For Fig.~\ref{fig:slice2}, the proposed method achieved a 97\% reduction in support structure volume compared to Preform, consistent with the resin savings reported in the prior simulation study \cite{liu2026support}.